 Kodi is a free and open source media player developed by a non-profit consortium called XBMC.
 It has become known as one of the most sought-after apps because of its versatility and compatibility with numerous operating systems (OS).
 Initially, it was developed for the first generation Xbox gaming console, but later on, it was made available as a native application across other operating systems such as iOS, Android, and even Linux.
+So, why do you need a VPN for Kodi, you may ask.
+Let us clear the clouds of doubts for you.

 The core reason why Kodi is a much-reviewed software is that it is able to stream media from numerous entertainment sites to TV systems such as the set-top boxes and Smart TVs.
 In this day and age of premium streaming services, it is possible to access content from popular entertainment sites such as Youtube, Spotify, Amazon Prime Instant Video, Rhapsody, and Crackle via Kodi.
 It enables people to stream content free of charge while in actuality, they are required to pay for the subscription or access.
 So, you might ask yourself, while in a bid to access content, – do you need a VPN for Kodi?